aidanastridge/wheres-willow/README.md

 - Fine tune the simulation?
 Go ahead!
 - Add more descriptors?
 Sure.

-I'm debating changing the random operation as it isn't that interesting when all the decsiptors are given a uniform distribtion.
+I'm debating changing the random operation as it isn't that interesting when all the decsiptors are given a uniform distribution.

  ❤️ I might have missed something, I'm only human!